 Bald Uakari Physical Description

-Males average a head and body length of 18 in (45.6 cm), and females only 17.3 in (44 cm).
+Regardless of its highly distinctive appearance, the Bald Uakari ranks as a rather small species of primate.
+Firstly, males average a head and body length measuring only 18 in (45.6 cm).
+Meanwhile, females only average a mere 17.3 in (44 cm).
 Thus, it exhibits a small degree of sexual dimorphism.

-Maximum weights for both genders also range between 6.1 – 7.6 lb (2.75 – 3.45 kg), making it quite light for a simian.
+Additionally, maximum weights for both genders of the species also range between 6.1 – 7.6 lb (2.75 – 3.45 kg).
+Therefore, regardless of its otherwise remarkably impressive nature, the primate ranks as quite light for a simian.

 In addition, t

-Species: C. calvus
+- Species: C. calvus

 Bald Uakari Distribution, Habitat, and Ecology